ZS-Weng/QlikSense/README.md

 # QlikSense
 Collection of QlikSense App Demo

-1. This contains Qlik Sense Demo Apps
+This contains Qlik Sense Demo Apps:

+1. QlikSense Navigation.qvf contains demo on making Qlik Sense dashboards more user friendly and easy to navigate